Therapeutic Alpha Emitters

 Alpha-particle-emitting radionuclides are of high impact and interest for targeted radiotherapy for the treatment of cancer.
 Alpha particles are effective at killing cells due to their high linear energy transfer - LET (i.e. numerous, high-energy ionizations over a short path length in tissue), which results in a high relative biological effectiveness (RBE) which results in unrepairable DNA double-strand breaks that trigger cell death.
 Radium has two isotopes of interest for radiotherapy applications, Ra-223 (t1/2 = 11.5 d) and Ra-224 (t1/2 = 3.63 d).
 Both isotopes exhibit four α-decays and two β--decays in their decay chains with total emitted energies of 28 and 27 MeV, respectively.
 Additionally, Radium-223 is clinically approved by the EMA (European Medicines Agency) and FDA (Food & Drug Administration) as the free radium chloride to treat bone metastases.

-The challenge consists in the stable binding/complexation of radium (a group 2 element) to create radiotherapeutics.
+The challenge consists of the stable binding/complexation of radium (the heaviest group 2 element) and is inevitable to create radiotherapeutics.
 A release in vitro and in vivo should be avoided with this stable inclusion of the radium.
 Otherwise, bone uptake will occur.
 Two strategies were developed: the first consists of the complexation of Ra2+ with functionalized calixarenes.
 Calixarenes, in general, as well as aza-crown ethers demonstrate good complexation of the group 2 elements.
 Barium is in use as a surrogate for radium to determine complexation stability and other properties.
 The second strategy involved the inclusion of the Ba2+/ Ra2+ into nanoparticle structures based on barium sulfate or with polyoxopalladate structures.

 - D. Bauer, M. Gott, J. Steinbach, C. Mamat, Spectrochim.
 Acta A 2018, 50-56